 In the current work, theoretical and experimental evidence is given that “the speed of light in vacuum” is constant in the areas of Universe, where the intensity of the gravitational field is constant, but it is different in areas with different intensity of the gravitational field.

-Einstein came himself to the conclusion in the article “On the Influence of Gravitation on the Propagation of Light” too, that the speed of light in vacuum depends on the gravitational potential (depends on the intensity of the gravitational field), and he deduced a formula how the speed of light changes.
+Einstein came himself to the conclusion in the article “On the Influence of Gravitation on the Propagation of Light” too, that the speed of light in vacuum depends on the gravitational potential (depends on the intensity of the gravitational field), and he suggests a formula how the speed of light changes depending on the gravitational potential.
 (Einstein, 1911).

 Theoretically, the question of changing the physical constant “speed of light in

 Experimentally, (using the units of measurement defined on the Earth’s surface), a slower speed of radar electromagnetic signals has been experimentally measured in the area with strong gravitation (near the Sun) by American astrophysicist Irwin I. Shapiro in 1964.
 This fact has been confirmed again highly accurately, using controlled transponders aboard “Mariner-6” and “Mariner-7” space probes, when they orbited the planet Mars.